fedfedmedved/quanttop-thesis/chapter2_2 dimensional reduction.md

 The $K$ parameter of the KNN search is provided by using a multiple of the user-defined perplexity input parameter $perp$.
 "The perplexity can be interpreted as a smooth measure of the effective number of neighbors.", as is stated in [@tsne].
 So the choice of $perp$ should be made based on the amount of neighbors that a data point is expected to have on average, "typical values are between 5 and 50".
-The perplexity parameter has not been used for a KNN search in the original publication.
+The perplexity parameter was already present in the original t-SNE variant, despite the lack of such a KNN search.
-Instead it was only used to normalize the probability distributions of $P$.
+Instead it was and still is used to normalize the probability distributions of $P$.
-In the Barnes-Hut variant it is still used for this, but, to simplify the algorithm description, further details on the perplexity are omitted.
+To simplify the algorithm description, further details on the parameter are omitted here, they can be found in the publication [@tsne].

 The low-dimensional representation $\mathbf{Y}$ is initialized randomly.
 Through the gradient descent procedure described above, $\mathbf{Y}$ is shaped to better represent $\mathbf{X}$.